• Skip to primary navigation

 If you tried this pinto bean recipe or any other recipe on the blog then don’t forget to rate the recipe and leave us a comment below.
 You can also follow us on Facebook, Twitter, Instagram and Pinterest to see what else we’re getting up to

-Bowl of pressure cooker pinto beans on the counter topped with avocado and cotija cheese.
+Bowl of instant pot pinto beans on the counter topped with avocado and cotija cheese.

 One of my favorite side dishes at a Mexican restaurant is whole pinto beans.
 I like them kind of soupy and really flavorful.
 When I discovered I could make beans in the instant pot without soaking and waiting I jumped on board.
 These pressure cooker pinto beans are so darn tasty!